 Devices are installed in the direction that traffic moves-moving "downstream".
-Devices are removed in the opposite direction-moving backwards "upstream"; with the exception of removing detour signs, which can be removed moving downstream.
+Devices are removed in the opposite direction-moving backwards "upstream"; except for removing detour signs, which can be removed moving downstream.

 While not perfect, consider watching this freeway single left lane closure installation/removal video (7:07).